 - a.
 Officers elected from the student body at large consisting of president, vice president, secretary and treasurer. - b.
 The elected representatives Two from every class. - c.
 The faculty advisor (ex-officio) appointed by college assembly each year. - d.
-Student development officer (ex-officio).
+Dean of students (ex-officio).